evgenyneu/lolstats/README.md

 # League of Legends match data analysis tools

-This is a collection of tools to analyze/visualize League of Legends match data.
+A program written in Python that loads player's match data and stores it locally for analysis.

+##

-## Setup
+## Setup Python environment

 See [Python setup](docs/python_setup.md).